zwang154/lys_instr/paper/paper.md

 # Acknowledgements

 We acknowledge valuable comments from Takahiro Shimojima and Kyoko Ishizaka.
-This work was partially supported by Grant-in-Aid for Scientific Research (KAKENHI) (Grant No.25K00057) JST PRESTO Grant No.JPMJPR24JA.
+This work was partially supported by Grant-in-Aid for Scientific Research (KAKENHI) Grants No. 21K13889 and No. 25K00057, and JST PRESTO Grant No. JPMJPR24JA.